-• The developer appropriately states that the PHQ 9 "may not be a standard part of care in many settings, which this measure is trying to change."
+- The developer appropriately states that the PHQ 9 "may not be a standard part of care in many settings, which this measure is trying to change."
 The conundrum is they are advocating for use of one depression screener.
-This is inconsistent with The Joint Commission that allows a pool of

-- No concerns - May be difficult for some providers to record depression screening outcomes and adequately report.
-Also, a 6 month timeframe may be too short based on when patients receive follow-up care (vs. medication management only). - Feasibility is adequate, since this can be pulled from EHR.
-However, missing data issues (patients who are not re-assessed are treated as if they are not in remission) may interfere with feasibility and usability. - Implementation may be an issue. - All of the data elements are routinely generated and available in electronic format.
+This is inconsistent with The Joint Commission that allows a pool of validated measures for suicide screening, and the Core Set measures re: dep screening and follow-up (developer CMS) that allows for a pool of screening measures. - May be difficult for some providers to record results of depression screening and adequately report.
+Also, a 6 month timeframe may be too short based on when patients receive follow-up care (vs. medication management only). - All of the data elements are routinely generated and available in electronic format.
 They are implementing a new data collection method where measures are calculated centrally.
-I do not have concerns around the data collection strategy and its operational use. - This is one of the most used measures
+I do not have concerns around the data collection strategy and its operational use. - Implementation is a concern. - Feasible with minor changes in practice. - This is one of the most used measures and works well